Care Homes and the Housebound

 Clinically Extremely Vulnerable

-In Nottinghamshire, the vaccine for the Clinically Vulnerable (cohort 6) will begin rolled-out from Thursday 18 February.
+In Nottinghamshire, the vaccine for the Clinically Vulnerable (cohort 6) began to be rolled-out from Thursday 18 February.
 Find out if you are classed at clinically vulnerable here.

-Over 65s and eligible clinically vulnerable do not need to wait for their letter before they book their appointments.
+Over 45s and eligible clinically vulnerable people do not need to wait for their letter before they book their appointments.

-The clinically vulnerable can book a vaccination appointment here
+Clinically vulnerable people can book a vaccination appointment here

 The order in which people will be offered the vaccine is based on advice from the Joint Committee on Vaccination and Immunisation (JCVI).
 They have based this on the prevention of mortality and the risk to the maintenance of the health and social care systems.